ai-patchx/patchx/README.md

 The test will verify that your email configuration (Resend or MailChannels) is working correctly.
 If Resend is configured, it will be used; otherwise, it falls back to MailChannels API.

-Once configured, the Submit page shows two new fields—**Email Notifications** and **CC List**—so contributors can decide who will receive processing/completed/failed status updates for every patch.

 ### Frontend environment (Vite)

 Set the frontend base URL for the backend Worker to avoid hardcoded endpoints and enable per‑environment configuration: